Arc the Lad (video game): Story

 When the group returns to Palencia, they find a police state run by Andel.
 Sneaking into the castle basement, they find the Fire Guardian held captive under Andel's command for energy experimentations.
 They free the Fire Guardian, who after much convincing, grants them the Fire Stone.
 However, a dying engineer set the basement and the castle above to self-destruct.
 They then find the king, who is dying as Andel flees.
 The king tells them that Andel was sent by Romalia to gain control of Seirya so he could retrieve the Ark for Romalia's plans of world conquest.
-After confessing his regrets to his nephew about having stolen the crown and throne from Yoshua, the king then dies, and the group escapes on the Silver Noah before the explosion brought out the whole castle.
+After confessing his regrets to his nephew about having stolen the crown and throne from Yoshua, the king then dies, and the group escapes on the Silver Noah before the explosion destroys the whole castle.

 Andel branded Arc and friends as criminals for the king's death and the castle's destruction and puts a bounty on the party.
 They disguise themselves when returning to Seirya to extinguish the Flame Cion.
 Arc and Kukuru extinguish the flame.
 The Ark Ghoul reappears and flees to the Ark, and Arc and Kukuru chase after him.
 The other party members join them and head to Sabatico Falls.
 Inside Sabatico Falls, they find the Ark, which tests their power first by having them fight a doppelganger form of the party.
 After the Ark and the Guardians reveal that mankind's only saving grace will be their ability to love one another, Arc and Kukuru are given The Power of Bravery and Divine Power respectively.

 As the party leaves, Andel appears and seizes the Ark.
-Arc and his party were forced to be captured as Andel revealed that he's holding Arc's people captive, including his mother.
+Arc and his party were forced to be captured as Andel revealed that he is holding Arc's people captive, including his mother.
 The ground soon begins to split and the falls turns into the Sabatico Shrine as it emerges up high from the ground; the group use the quake to escape Andel's guards.
 Gogen tells them that the shrine has appeared as the seal against the Dark One, the world's entity of darkness, grows weaker.
 Arc tells Kukuru to go to the Sabatico Shrine, who now has the power to strengthen the seal as the last means of protection from the Dark One.
 The rest of the party return to the Silver Noah to set off and Kukuru watches them as they fly away to continue their mission of saving the world.